nus-cs2103-AY2324S1/tp/docs/UserGuide2101.md

 ## Introduction
 ***Taking care of your finances has never been easier!***

-Spend N Split (SNS) is an application meant for managing transactions from your contacts list.
-Built for university students that reside on campus, it utilises your fast typing skills to help you maintain financial accountability between yourself and your peers.
+Welcome to Spend N Split (SNS), an application meant for managing transactions from your contacts list.
+Built for university students who reside on campus, it utilises your fast typing skills to help you maintain financial accountability between yourself and your peers.
 All you need to do, is to record your transactions in Spend N Split.
 Filtering, sorting, as well as the calculations of balances owed will be automatically handled by Spend N Split.

 Spend N Split is perfect for **you** if you are
 1. A university student staying on campus.
 2. A fast typist.
 3. Comfortable using a keyboard to make full use of the application.

+In this user guide, we'll provide you with everything you need to quickly become proficient in using SNS's essential features.

 --------------------------------------------------------------------------------------------------------------------

+<div style="page-break-after: always;"></div>

 ## Table of Contents